 Note that expungements are not possible in all cases.
 However, if you paid any fines, carried out your license suspension, served time behind bars, and completed any other penalties handed down by the court for a DUI conviction, a lawyer could be able to help you.

 Protect your ability to travel freely between different countries by working with a DUI lawyer in Los Angeles.
-You can count on the team at the Simmrin Law Group to help you handle a current DUI charge.
-We can also assist you with securing an expungement of previous DUI convictions.
+You can count on the team at Simmrin Law Group to help you handle a current DUI charge.
+We can also assist you with securing an expungement of a previous DUI conviction.

 You may not be able to cross the Mexican border if you have a DUI.
-Take steps to resolve this issue in the courtroom by calling us at (310) 997-4688 or filling out our online contact form to get a FREE case evaluation.
+So, take steps to resolve this issue in the courtroom by contacting our office or filling out our online contact form to get a FREE case evaluation.